Nonlinear opto-magnetic signature of d-wave altermagnets

 Since $\chi_{ixy}$ vanishes, the induced magnetization is largest when the polarization angle is $\phi=0$ or $\pi$.
 If the altermagnetic order has $d_{xy}$-wave symmetry instead of $d_{x^2-y^2}$-wave, then $\chi_{ixx}$ vanishes while $\chi_{ixy}$ becomes nonzero, shifting the maxima of the magnetization to $\phi=\pi/4$ and $\phi=3\pi/4$.
 In the cases where these two order parameters coexist, the maximal magnetization occurs at intermediate angles.
-Consequently, the angular dependence of the magnetization serves as a probe of the underlying altermagnetic symmetry.
-We note that, in a recent experiment on a RuO$_2$ thin film~\cite{weber2024optical}, optical excitation of the magnetization has been studied using the pump-probe technique, and a maximal Kerr rotation was observed at $\phi=\pi/4$ and $3\pi/4$, indicating an altermagnetic order with $d_{xy}$-wave symmetry.
+Consequently, the angular dependence of the magnetization serves as a probe of the underlying altermagnetic symmetry. {The predicted effect can be detected using the pump-probe setup~\cite{weber2024optical}, and the induced magnetization can be measured using established techniques such as MOKE or SQUID.
+Our numerical estimate indicates that the effect is stronger in clean samples with low scattering rate and at low temperatures.} We note that, in a recent experiment on a RuO$_2$ thin film~\cite{weber2024optical}, optical excitation of the magnetization has been studied using the pump-probe technique, and a maximal Kerr rotation was observed at $\phi=\pi/4$ and $3\pi/4$, indicating an altermagnetic order with $d_{xy}$-wave symmetry.

 \emph{Conclusion.\textemdash}In this work, we present a theoretical study of the ICME in $d$-wave altermagnets.
 Employing the Keldysh formalism, we develop a microscopic theory of the phenomenon.
-Our approach, which combines symmetry analysis with this microscopic framework, reveals that the N\'eel vector governs the direction of the induced magnetization, while its magnitude exhibits a sinusoidal dependence on the light's polarization angle—a hallmark signature of the system's unique symmetry.
-As a concrete application, we evaluate the effect for the candidate altermagnet KRu$_4$O$_8$, estimating an induced magnetization on the order of $1\%\mu_B$ per unit cell.
-Our findings highlight the ICME as a tool for the optical manipulation of magnetization in altermagnets and the investigation of their intrinsic properties.
+Our approach, which combines symmetry analysis with this microscopic framework, reveals that the N\'eel vector governs the direction of the induced magnetization, while its magnitude exhibits a sinusoidal dependence on the light's polarization angle—a hallmark signature of the system's unique symmetry. {Although we employ the single-particle approximation in our microscopic theory, the robustness of our predication for materials belonging to the $d$-wave altermagnet class is ensured by symmetry.
+Interaction effects can be incorporated into the single-particle Hamiltonian through first principle calculations or mean-field approximation~\cite{Leeb_2024}.} As a concrete application, we evaluate the effect for the candidate altermagnet KRu$_4$O$_8$, estimating an induced magnetization on the order of $1\%\mu_B$ per unit cell. {Our findings highlight the ICME as a tool for the optical {detection} of magnetization in {$d$-wave} altermagnets.
+This provides a method for the imaging of magnetic domains~\cite{WKuch}.
+However, as the induced magnetization is collinear with the N\'eel vector, it cannot generate the torque for switching.
+For that purpose, circularly polarized light whose angular momentum can induce a non-collinear moment via the inverse Faraday effect could be employed.}